 A carrot cake that is basically a delicious fat bomb

-OIL – The recipe asks for either avocado or MCT oil and I used MCT oil (I’m so happy I found a use for the expensive bottle I bought and never used).
+The recipe asks for either avocado or MCT oil.
+I used MCT oil (I’m so happy I found a use for the expensive bottle I bought and never used).

-MILK – I used hemp milk instead of coconut milk.
-No specific reason, I just like hemp milk and sometimes I don’t want everything to taste to coconut-y.
+I used hemp milk instead of coconut milk.
+No specific reason, I just like hemp milk and sometimes I don’t want everything to taste coconut-y.
 Later edit: I made them several times with coconut milk and they are perfectly good.

-SPICES – The recipe asks for ground cinnamon, ginger and nutmeg, but I have a magic little ingredient that worked perfectly for these muffins: Daily Turmeric Tonic from Further Foods.
-It has turmeric, cardamon, clove bud, ginger, black pepper fruit, and a couple more and it taste divine.
+The recipe asks for ground cinnamon, ginger and nutmeg, but I have a magic little ingredient that worked perfectly for these muffins: Daily Turmeric Tonic from Further Foods.
+It has turmeric, cardamon, clove bud, ginger, black pepper fruit, and a couple more and it tastes divine.
 I still added a sprinkle of freshly grated nutmeg.

 You can buy the Daily Turmeric Tonic and Marine Collagen using the code CREATIVEINMYKITCHEN10 for 10% discount on your first order.

-LATER EDIT (FLOUR MEASUREMENT): This is the most important edit, the reason these muffins might come out too moist / soggy, is because they need more flour.
+This is the most important edit.
+The reason these muffins might come out too moist/soggy is that they need more flour.
 We tend to measure almond and coconut flours just by adding them to the cup, but in this particular case we need to press the flour down and measure them packed (you will see once you press down with your hand or a spoon how much more space you make).